Blue Square's Business Model

 Q: Can I send money with Venmo?

 A: Yup!
-PayPal and Venmo are my preferred methods of payment.
-I've found both to be secure, fast, and convenient.
+Venmo is my preferred method of payment (long with Zelle and PayPal).
+I've found them all to be secure, fast, and convenient.
 If finances are an issues, we can easily work out a payment plan that works for you.
 As stated above, my business model is to build a long-term relationship, so I'm as flexible as my clients need me to be.

 Any more questions?
 Please contact me: